Alternatives & comparisons

 Does Honorlock detect AI cheating?

-Honorlock can detect some AI-assisted behaviors that are visible to a webcam or leave browser-layer artifacts.
-It cannot detect invisible OS-layer overlays like Cluely, or on-device language models running in local memory with no network traffic.
+Honorlock can detect some AI-assisted behaviors that are visible to a webcam or leave browser-layer artifacts, plus specific overlay tools it has added to its process denylist by name.
+It cannot detect unknown or renamed OS-layer overlays, or on-device language models running in local memory with no network traffic.

 What does Honorlock collect from students?